“The Prime Condition of the Free Man is Strength.” Rolland

 When he was young, he was “as strong as three or four men put together”; lifting Old Mrs. Robinson’s Chicken Coup and moving it across her yard, or carrying 600 pounds of logs by himself, 1,000 pounds of rocks, chopping down trees with just a few strokes of the ax, picking up a full barrel of whiskey and taking a swig just to show he could do it.
 He tossed the three robbers that tried to waylay his flat-bottomed boat into the great Mississippi single-handed.

-His physical toughness reinforced the power of his mind when he worked those long, hard hours over the law, and then for that fateful five years, the horrendous civil war, successful outcome of which was as much a product of his single will as something like that can be.
+His physical toughness reinforced the power of his mind when he worked those long, hard hours over the law, and then for that fateful five years, the horrendous civil war, which was as much a product of his single will as something like that can be.

 His humility, being authentic, came from a place of power.
 From the time he was 14 or 15 years old he was always the biggest, strongest, smartest, most capable man in any room he was in, but who went to greater pains to put people at ease?
-Machiavelli advised that to lead men put your trust in fear and cunning but this won’t work in a democracy, not in the United States of America, where servility and station are obnoxious to the common man.
+Machiavelli advised that in order to lead men you must put your trust in fear and cunning, but this won’t work in a democracy, not in the United States of America, where servility and station are obnoxious to the common man.

-Once the slaves in America were free and the world looked to him as the great emancipator he took interest in the Serfs of Russia, asking the Honorable Bayard Taylor to publish a lecture on the subject.
-Karl Marx, while desperately pondering the workhouses of England, and with keen insight, thought him the greatest man alive and a more potent historic force than even Napoleon.
+Once the slaves in America were free and the world looked to him as the great emancipator, he took interest in the Serfs of Russia, asking the Honorable Bayard Taylor to publish a lecture on the subject.
+Karl Marx, while desperately pondering the workhouses of England, and with keen insight, thought him the greatest man alive, and a more potent historical force than even Napoleon.